Returning to the UK as a Dentist: Understanding Your Options

 1. Dental Foundation Training (DFT)

-Dental Foundation Training is a structured, supervised year designed to support newly qualified dentists transitioning into UK practice.
+Dental Foundation Training is a structured, supervised year designed to support newly qualified dentists transitioning into UK practice and who may want to work in NHS primary care.

 Things to consider